-Social Media Marketing: 6 Tips for Busy Entrepreneurs
+Social Media Marketing Tips: 6 Secrets for Busy Entrepreneurs

 Social media marketing mavens are busy.
 I am a pretty busy dude myself.
 Right now I am living in Costa Rica.
 Life is good as I soak up the tropical scene but each of my vacations serves as a working holiday.
 I work and travel.
 I have worked and traveled for the past 2 years; if I cannot work effectively I am in trouble.

 Social media can be the ultimate time drag.
 Sifting through endless silly updates, funny images and an endless flow of business information can prove to be a tempting time sap but if you have a smart plan in place you can work social effectively as a busy entrepreneur.

 Social Media Marketing

 If you are yet to become a busy entrepreneur you are likely wasting your time on Facebook and twitter.
 You might feel otherwise but I can just about guarantee you that you are not effectively working your social media marketing campaign.
 Why?
 Work tends to fill the time allotted for work.